trofi/trofi.github.io.gen/posts/297-32-bit-file-API-strikes-back.md

 ```

 In the code above `btrfs` literally increments `root->free_objectid` as
-a way to generate new inode number.
-On fresh filesystems inode numbers
+a way to generate new `inode` number.
+On fresh filesystems `inode` numbers
 for files and directories start from `256` (`BTRFS_FIRST_FREE_OBJECTID`).
 On used filesystem they start from the next after largest already
-allocated inode.
+allocated `inode`.

-Note that file removal does not normally reclaim the inode numbers.
+Note that file removal does not normally reclaim the `inode` numbers.
 Let's poke a bit at it in action:

 ```